- Weight Gain

 - Like the hormones in birth control pills, the progestin in the shot make the environment in the uterus unfavorable to begin a pregnancy and may stop ovulation.

-Which side effects of the pill vs. shot are different and similar?
+What are side effects of the pill and Depo-Provera?

 Unique side effects for oral contraceptives